zdimension/cozy-wiismile-connector/README.md

 What is this konnector about ?
 ------------------------------

-This konnector retrieves your banking data (cards and operations) from your Edenred account.
+This konnector retrieves your banking data (cards and operations) from your Swile account.

-**It must be ran locally, using `yarn dev` and a JSON file as specified below.
-This is due to Edenred not providing a proper way to access its systems through its API.**

-**Edenred's ToS forbid the use of automated tools to access their services.
-Use this konnector at your own risk.**

 ### Run and test